jonterob/MediStruct/docs/USER_GUIDE.md

 ## Record Treatments

 1. Open the Treatment tab.
-2. Enter patient ID, treatment details, and doctor.
+2. Select a patient by ID or name using the searchable dropdown field.
+Then enter treatment details and doctor.
 3. Save treatment.
 4. Use Undo/Redo when needed.
 5. Use history view for patient treatment timeline.